remideboer/permutations_promenade/README.md

-# PHP Rendition of the Permutation Promenade assigment
+# PHP Rendition of the Permutation Promenade assignment

 ## Permutation Promenade